Dubuque fraud fighters event shines spotlight on scams, shares tips to avoid them

-For Peosta, Iowa, resident Kathy Wilgenbusch, this morning’s Iowa Fraud Fighters event at Diamond Jo Casino hit close to home.
+For Peosta, Iowa, resident Kathy Wilgenbusch, Friday morning’s Iowa Fraud Fighters event at Diamond Jo Casino hit close to home.

 “What I learned today is that it is more common than I expected,” she said.
 “We heard real stories about real people who have been affected by fraud.”

-Wilgenbusch was among about 25 people who attended the gathering, which was hosted by the Iowa Insurance Division and Iowa Attorney General’s Office.
+Wilgenbusch was among 125 people who attended a pair of informational sessions hosted by the Iowa Insurance Division and Iowa Attorney General’s Office.

-The session will be held again at 1 p.m. today in the Harbor Room at Diamond Jo Casino.
-It is open to the public, and walk-ins are welcome.

 Americans lost $1.5 billion to fraud last year, according to the Federal Trade Commission.
 That represents an increase of 38% over the previous year.